Matrix (protocol): Beginning–2018

-2019–2022
+2019–2021

 In early 2019, the Matrix protocol saw increased adoption and underwent significant development.
 The KDE community announced in February 2019 its intention to use Matrix for internal communications, citing its decentralized nature as an alternative to services like Telegram, Slack and Discord, and planned to operate its own server instance.
 Two months later, in April 2019, the production servers of Matrix.org were compromised in a security breach of production servers and not the protocol.

-In June 2019, when the Matrix protocol left beta phase with the release of version 1.0 across all its APIs.
+In June 2019, the Matrix protocol left beta phase with the release of version 1.0 across all its APIs.
 During this time, the Matrix Foundation was also officially launched to oversee the protocol, and Synapse was serving as its reference homeserver implementation.
 Later that year, in October 2019, the company New Vector raised an additional US$8.5 million for the development of Matrix.
 By the end of the year, several organizations announced plans for adoption.
 In December 2019, the German Federal Ministry of Defense began a pilot project named BwMessenger, based on the Matrix protocol, a Synapse server, and the Riot application modeled after France's Tchap project.
 Also in December, Mozilla announced it would replace its IRC infrastructure with Matrix, scheduling the migration for early 2020.

 Following its announcement, Mozilla completed its transition by shutting down its IRC server in March 2020 and directing users to its new Matrix instance.
 In May 2020, end-to-end encryption was enabled by default for all new private conversations within the protocol.
 In October of that year, the company Element acquired the Gitter chat platform from GitLab, announcing plans to migrate all Gitter users to Matrix.

 By March 2021, the Matrix.org Foundation reported that there were 28 million global visible accounts on the network.
 In September 2022, security vulnerabilities were disclosed in the implementation of a client-side encryption library.
 Due to the protocol's interoperable design, the issue was limited to the affected client applications, which required an upgrade, while the protocol itself and third-party implementations were not affected.
 According to the disclosure, all critical issues were fixed, with the remaining ones being either non-exploitable in practice or already covered by warnings in the client interface.